Integration Steps

 Collect Live Payments

-After testing the integration end-to-end, once you are confident that the integration is working as expected, you can switch to live mode to start accepting payments from your customers.
+After testing the integration end-to-end, after you are sure that the integration is working as expected, you can switch to live mode to start accepting payments from your customers.

 Watch Out!Ensure that you are using the production merchant key and salt generated in the live mode.